 You won’t have any trouble finding places to eat either.
 Hoi An is somewhat of a foodie destination in Vietnam, so the amount of cafes, coffee shops, and restaurants in the Ancient Town is almost equal to that of tailors and souvenir shops, which is to say there are plenty.
-I’ll have a post up next week with a list of foods you won’t want to miss in Hoi An as well as where to get them!
+For a few suggestions on where and what to eat while you’re in Hoi An, check out the post linked below.

 Hoi An Travel Tips

 When visiting Hoi An, the main thing you need to plan for is the monsoon season.
 Central Vietnam’s winter monsoons typically come during the months of September to December, but it wouldn’t be uncommon for the rainy season to extend into August and January either.
 The Ancient Town is prone to flooding during the heaviest rains of the season which often occur in October and November, so unless you’re prepared to spend quite a bit of time indoors, I’d avoid those months.